In spite of the title here, any local business (meaning businesses that serve a local audience) may want to check this out.

 - Provide your blog URL or the URL for your blog feed.

-- Tell RocketResponder how often to check for new blogs and how often it should send a new e-mail (assuming there is new material to send).
+- Tell RocketResponder how often to check for new blogs and how often it should send a new e-mail.
+(It will only do so if there is new material to send).

 - Choose a title for the e-mail (could be your blog title automatically added in).